Shera1999/CINN_GLOW/README.md

-# CINN_GLOW
 # Conditional Invertible Neural Networks for Galaxy‑Cluster Merger History

-Welcome to **cINN‑Clusters**, a reproducible pipeline that predicts hidden merger properties of galaxy clusters from observable quantities using a *Conditional Invertible Neural Network* (cINN).
+Welcome to **cINN‑Clusters**, a reproducible pipeline that predicts hidden merger properties of galaxy clusters from observable X‑ray quantities using a *Conditional Invertible Neural Network* (cINN).
 The repository also includes a benchmark MLP ensemble, extensive posterior‑diagnostic plots, and a feature‑sensitivity analysis.

 ---

-## Directory Structure
+## 🌐 Directory Structure

 ```
 CINN_GLOW/